Chicago: 1850–1874: Raising, water cribs, river reversal, fire

 On October 8, 1871, the Great Chicago Fire destroyed an area about 4 mi long and 1 mi wide, a large section of the city at the time.
 At least 300 people were killed and over 100,000 were left homeless from the fire.
 However, much of the city, including railroads and stockyards, survived intact, and from the ruins of the previous wooden structures arose more modern constructions of steel and stone.
-These set a precedent for worldwide construction.
+These set a precedent worldwide for construction.
 During its rebuilding period, Chicago constructed the world's first skyscraper in 1885, using steel-skeleton construction.